 The informative talk and slideshow is presented by Ron Lindgren, Edward's business partner for many years.

 You must RSVP to to attend.
 Please reserve early due to limited seating.
 This event is free.

 This docent-led tour will include the exciting newly renovated main sanctuary, which was consecrated in July 2019.

-After the pipe organ is fully restored, a special LFA tour will be held in early 2020, exact date to be announced.
+After the pipe organ is fully restored, a special LFA tour will be held in 2020, exact date to be announced.
 RSVP by invitation only to LFA members.

 Organic Architect Kendrick Bangs Kellogg

 Architect Ken Kellogg will show us his astonishingly creative organic designs and will tell us about his design process in developing such sculptural spaces and structures.